Alexandria: Past Futures

 Bozar – Centre for Fine Arts Brussels – 30.09.2022 – 08.01.2023

 Mucem, Museum of European and Mediterranean Civilisations, Marseille – 08.02.2023 – 08.05.2023

 Alexandria: Past Futures revisits the former megapolis at the height of its history, highlighting its urban, political and religious organization and some of the numerous scientific innovations and philosophical expressions that shaped it into one of the ancient world’s civilizational centres.

 By examining multilayered temporalities, the exhibition also echoes dominant accounts of Alexandria as one through which successive civilizations and political formations of the past have rehearsed visions of futures that are either no longer present or remain felt through the city’s material culture and its built environment.

-Around two-hundred historical artefacts from the most important European museum collections will offer a new perspective on Alexandria, focusing on its spaces of power, knowledge, and worship, as well as its inhabitants’ lifeworlds and transnational influence from the 4th century BC to the 4th century AD.
+Around two-hundred historical artefacts from the most important European museum collections offer a new perspective on Alexandria, focusing on its spaces of power, knowledge, and worship, as well as its inhabitants’ lifeworlds and transnational influence from the 4th century BC to the 4th century AD.

-More than twenty contemporary artworks that span painting, photography, sculpture, text, archival documentation and video will engage, through and with the chimeric port city, the allegory of ‘territory’ as a contested object of representation.
+More than twenty contemporary artworks that span painting, photography, sculpture, text, archival documentation and video engage, through and with the chimeric port city, the allegory of ‘territory’ as a contested object of representation.